Django Baton

 tab-fs-none

-- When a field has an error, the first tab containing errors is opened automatically
+- If a form field has an error, the first tab containing that field is automatically opened.

-- You can open a tab on page load just by adding an hash to the url, i.e.
+- Deep link to a tab by adding its hash to the URL (e.g.,

 #inline-feature